 *Dounans Centre, Aberfoyle, in the Loch Lomond and Trossachs National Park

 Duties give some indication of the variety of skills required.
-Qualification at a degree or equivalent level in an educational, child welfare or environmental field plus proven management experience would be essential as is a clean driving licence.
+Qualification at a degree or equivalent level in an educational, child welfare or environmental field plus proven management experience is essential as is a clean driving licence.

 Successful applicants will be required to be registered with the PVG scheme.

-The Senior Tutor works alongside our Centre Manager and Lead Tutor teams to plan, deliver and support staff in the development and delivery of residential programmes.
+The Senior Tutor is a key member staff and works alongside our Centre Manager and Lead Tutor teams to plan, deliver and support staff in the development and delivery of residential programmes.

-Senior Tutors are responsible for the development and support of staff and the maintenance of professional standards.
+Senior Tutors are responsible for the development and support of staff and for maintaining professional standards.
 They also provide leadership and advice, liaise with customer groups and deputise for the Centre Manager when required.